 - Private ceremony with fewer than 15 guests // A private ceremony gives you a little more flexibility in terms of who will officiate the ceremony (you can choose your own officiant instead of having a Deputy Marriage Commissioner).
 You’ll need to obtain your marriage license ahead of time, but you can invite up to 15 guests, AND you’re able to pick a weekend date (weekends are not available for civil ceremonies).

-NOTE: The Santa Barbara Courthouse is currently not taking reservations for marriage license-only appointments (only for combination license-ceremony appointments), but the Santa Maria office at the Betteravia Government Center CAN currently accommodate these appointments.
+NOTE: The Santa Barbara Courthouse is currently not taking any in-person reservations for marriage license-only appointments or for combination license-ceremony appointments, but the Santa Maria office at the Betteravia Government Center CAN currently accommodate license-only appointments.
 You also don’t have to obtain your license in the same county where you’ll be married; you can make an appointment at any County Clerk’s office in California.

 Ceremonies with fewer than 15 guests can get hitched at your choice of eight (8) exterior locations at the Courthouse, but these locations can’t be reserved (they are designated as A-H on the map below and are “first come, first served”).

-Larger ceremonies requiring reservations at the five (5) outdoor lawn spaces or the Mural Room are NOT currently available through at least November 1, 2020.
+Larger ceremonies requiring reservations at the five (5) outdoor lawn spaces or the Mural Room are NOT currently available through the end of 2020.